-Based on the service or app’s design, what are the most common paths for users to reach their goals?
+To determine your critical paths, ask, “What are the most common paths for users to reach their goals based on this service or app’s design?”
 If the product has already been launched, you can use actual user data to answer this question.
 If the product is pre-launch, use wireframes of the suspected or intended flow.

 - An e-commerce website tracks a user from their first page visit to adding an item to their shopping cart to checkout because that flow leads to purchases.

 3. Create a tracking plan

 Based on the user flow, decide which events you need to track.
 Tracking everything is a mistake—too much data clutters the analytics and makes useful information harder to find.

 Some events contain multiple properties.
 For example, the event for playing a song within a music app could contain properties for the song title, genre, and artist.

 To keep events and properties organized, companies typically create a tracking plan in a spreadsheet.
 This directory of all events serves as a map for implementing the analytics tool (see Step 5, below).
 A tracking plan should be revised and updated as the product, team, and goals change.

 Involve all teams—analytics, product, marketing, and engineering—in drafting the tracking plan.
 They’ll all need to understand how the users and events are named and organized if they’re going to run reports and understand the results.

 5. Implement analytics and begin event tracking

 Once the tracking plan is complete, you can deploy behavioral data analytics software and use its SDK or API to integrate it with your products.
 Assign a unique identifier for users and set up user and event properties as outlined in the tracking plan.

 Sometimes you’ll discover additional events you want to track during implementation.
 This isn’t an issue as long as you update both the tracking plan and the analytics service.